bokkypoobah/umswap/code-review/UmswapFactory.md

         }
     }

+    /// @dev Swap tokens into and out of the Umswap, with a optional ETH tip
+    /// @param inTokenIds TokenIds to be transferred in
+    /// @param outTokenIds TokenIds to be transferred out
-    function swap(uint[] calldata inTokenIds, uint[] calldata outTokenIds, address integrator) public payable reentrancyGuard {
+    /// @param integrator Any sent ETH tip will be split with this address if non-address(0) function swap(uint[] calldata inTokenIds, uint[] calldata outTokenIds, address integrator) public payable reentrancyGuard {
         if (outTokenIds.length > inTokenIds.length) {
             uint tokensToBurn = (outTokenIds.length - inTokenIds.length) * 10 ** DECIMALS;